 His coaching business focuses on helping to teach the automation of small business processes to leverage organizational talent and to free the business owner up to work on his business versus working in his business.
 He also leads mastermind groups that allow business owners and organizational leaders to meet weekly and build an accountability practice.

 His background in these roles includes direct and B2B sales, designing and implementing an organizational strategy, training and development, marketing and fundraising, along with teaching and speaking.

 Scott’s Challenge; Create a document and write a step by step instruction for one thing that you want to delegate.
 Get it delegated within the next three weeks.

 If you liked this interview, check out episode 59 with Aaron Walker where we discuss living a life of significance and coaching business owners.

-Mike Dariano is a writer, an educator and a creator.
-He writes about productivity and better work at Productivityist and edit the site 27GoodThings.com which features good things to read, watch, and use.
+Mike Dariano is a writer, an educator, and a creator.
+He writes about productivity and better work at Productivityist and edits the site 27GoodThings.com which features good things to read, watch, and use.
 He also writes at The Waiter’s Pad – a blog that shares in depth notes from podcast interviews around the web.

 He has written a few books including; My Meditations: What a Roman Emperor Taught me About Parenting, Read More Books: Hijack your Habits, Tame your Time, and Find Better Tools for Reading More Books, and Children’s Poems for the Couch on a Sunday Afternoon.